observatorium/api/README.md

     	Comma-separated list of cipher suites for the server.
 Values are from tls package constants (https://golang.org/pkg/crypto/tls/#pkg-constants).
 If omitted, the default Go cipher suites will be used.
 Note that TLS 1.3 ciphersuites are not configurable.
   -tls.healthchecks.server-ca-file string
     	File containing the TLS CA against which to verify servers.
 If no server CA is specified, the client will use the system certificates.
+  -tls.healthchecks.server-name string
+    	Server name is used to verify the hostname of the certificates returned by the server.
+If no server name is specified, the server name will be inferred from the healthcheck URL.
   -tls.min-version string
     	Minimum TLS version supported.
 Value must match version names from https://golang.org/pkg/crypto/tls/#pkg-constants. (default "VersionTLS13")
   -tls.reload-interval duration